-In order to apply for a Korean work visa, Canadians must have two documents authenticated by the JLAC and stamped by the Korean Consulate in their jurisdiction.
+In order to apply for a Korean work visa, Canadians must have two documents authenticated by the government (Federal or Provincial) and stamped by the Korean Consulate in their jurisdiction.
 There are no alternatives for either of these requirements, Korean Immigration needs both.

-Visa application policies for Canadians changed on April 19th 2021.
-All Canadian visa applicants must now secure authentications from the Global Affairs Canada Authentication Services Section (known as the JLAC) before they acquire the Consulate verification stamps.
+Visa application policies for Canadians changed in 2021.
+All Canadian visa applicants must now secure a government authentication, at the Provincial or Federal level, before they acquire the Korean Consulate verification stamps.
 Everything is explained below.

 First, you need to order and receive the physical RCMP Check.
 For instructions on how to order an RCMP Check > GO HERE